micycle1/PThreading/README.md

 ### 1. Extending PThread

 Create a new class that extends PThread.
-You have to override the PThread's *draw()* method; overriding *calc* is optional.
-In *draw()*, put code you wish to be executted
-Put your code in draw().
-A very simple example is shown below.
+You have to override the PThread's *draw()* method; overriding *calc()* is optional.
+In *draw()*, put Processing drawing code that you wish to be executed as a thread.
+A very simple example is shown below:

 #### PDE Example: